What is Simplified Issue Life Insurance?

 Need Help Getting Life Insurance Coverage?

 Warning: Applying for life insurance without a medical exam can be risky.
-If you have declined coverage, it could be at least two years before you can get any life insurance.
+If you have declined coverage, it could take at least two years to get any life insurance.

 What is the difference between a guaranteed issue and a simplified issue?

 Simplified issue policies generally have higher death benefits than guaranteed issue policies.
 A guaranteed issue policy may only offer coverage of $25,000 or less.
 Those policies generally provide funds for a funeral and other final expenses.